We’ve just returned from an awesome trip to Beijing, China, where we celebrated our one-year anniversary!

 - Taxis: Lyft and Uber are not available in Beijing.
 There’s a Chinese version called Didi, but because of the language barrier, we didn’t try to use it.
 I think it would be pretty tricky to use if you don’t know Chinese.
 So that leaves you with taxis.
 Always ask your hotel to call a taxi for you when going out, and ask your concierge if the restaurant (or wherever you’re headed) will call a taxi for you to return.
 We learned the hard way that taxis are VERY hard to hail in Beijing.
 They are on the Didi rideshare app, so most of the taxis you see will already be enroute to a customer who hailed them on Didi.
 This should go without say, but don’t expect your taxi driver to know any English.
 Be sure your hotel gives you a card with their name and address in Chinese that you can show the driver.
 Tip: If you get in a pickle and can’t find a cab, try to find a hotel nearby.
 They usually have someone who speaks English and may be able to help you with a cab — we almost had to resort to this.

 - Internet access: You’ve probably heard of the “Great Firewall” of China, and it’s for real.
 Internet access is very limited, and finding it is tricky.
 Your best bet is to use a VPN (virtual private network).
 Between the VPN we used and our international cell plan with T-Mobile, we actually were able to have full access to the internet (the Chinese government limits what people have access to there; for example, no Google, Facebook, or even WhatsApp).
 But we were able to have full access to pretty much everything just like we would at home, and we were even able to text with people back home.
 I’d research the VPNs thoroughly close to the time you’re leaving (there are always new ones popping up because once the Chinese government learns of a VPN that’s working, they stop it).
 And download more than one on your phone as a backup.
-(Download the free Beijing Travel Resource Guide to see what we used.)
+Download the free Beijing Travel Resources List to see which ones we used.

 - WeChat: This is the Chinese version of WhatsApp and is widely used in China.
 My husband downloaded it long before we left and used it to communicate with our tour company and restaurants for making reservations.
 It will also allow you to communicate with people in-country once you’ve arrived.
 We used it to communicate with our tour guide.
 It’s also a good backup to have so that you can communicate with your travel partners (in case your VPN were to fail, which definitely happens, though we had really good luck with ours).